The International Trade Blog International Sales & Marketing

 Any entrepreneur interested in exporting to a foreign country or importing goods from abroad is inevitably faced with assessing the risk of doing business with both the relevant country and the particular customer or supplier.

 Risk assessment is something that should be done by any entity.
 The process of assessing risk varies from organization to organization and industry to industry simply because the context and, therefore, the variables are not the same.

 Understanding Risk in International Trade

 The process of risk assessment starts with the determination of the risk context.
-This is extremely important because in order to manage risk one needs to know what they are managing and how processes and procedures work.
+This is extremely important because to manage risk one needs to know what they are managing and how processes and procedures work.
 Once the risk context is known it needs to be assessed.
-Risk assessment typically starts with the identification of risk, an analysis of that risk, and the evaluation of that risk.
+Risk assessment typically starts with the identification of risk, an analysis of that risk and the evaluation of that risk.
 The last step in the chain is the treatment of risk.